dshynkev/messenger-latex/README.md

 This is a simple Chrome extension which recognizes and properly renders LaTeX markup in Facebook Messenger.

+*This extension is now retired.
+Its functionality has been impemented in Messenger natively.*

 ## How to use it

 Use LaTeX markup as you normally would.